u1qqlv/SURVIV.IO-PRO-HACK/README.md

 ## :rage: Hack Freezing?!
 Surviv.io has an anti-cheat system that sometimes makes the game freeze (stop), so I need time to investigate this and fix.

-## :ice_cream: Clean Code file
-You can get the clean code - check "app.50d15b72_clean_code.js" file and you can use this file to:
-* Modify hack settings
-* Add additional features
-* Fix bugs and do code improvement or optimisation

-(Only if you know js programming language)

-## History:
-Hack was freezing because of surviv.io DEVS with their anti-cheat system

-I abandoned and now I try to revive the hack.

 ## Other Hack:
 Guys go check other hack: https://github.com/IceHacks/SurvivCheatInjector